sphinx-doc/sphinx/doc/intro.rst

 tool that translates a set of reStructuredText_ source files into various output formats, automatically producing cross-references, indices etc.

+The focus is on hand-written documentation, rather than auto-generated API docs.
+Though there is limited support for that kind of docs as well (which is intended to be freely mixed with hand-written content), if you need pure API docs have a look at `Epydoc <http://epydoc.sf.net/>`, which also understands reST.

 ..
 XXX web app

 Prerequisites